 - Preheat the oven to 425°F.

-- Generously spray a large rimmed half sheet pan (18×13 inches) with cooking spray; this is important to prevent sticking.I prefer to use a light-colored sheet pan so the French toast doesn't brown too fast (the pan is not non-stick, but you can use a non-stick pan if you prefer).
+- Generously spray a large non-stick rimmed half sheet pan (18×13 inches) with cooking spray.I prefer to use a light-colored sheet pan so the French toast doesn't brown too fast.

 - In a medium bowl, whisk together the eggs, milk, cinnamon, vanilla extract, and salt until well-combined.

 - Pour the egg mixture into the prepared pan.

 - Put the bread slices in the pan in a single layer; let them sit for about 1 minute to soak up some of the egg mixture.